-KS1/2 Primary Teacher – Teaching subjects across the English National Curriculum in KS1/2.
+Classroom Teacher – Teaching subjects across the English National Curriculum in KS1/2 or KS2/3

-RIA has a vacancy for a committed, qualified Primary School teacher who wishes to work in a rewarding and interesting international teaching environment.
+RIA has a vacancy for a committed and qualified teacher who wishes to work in a rewarding and interesting international teaching environment.
 RIA is a small-scale, mainstream international school for children aged between 5 and 16, based in the area of Shekou, in Shenzhen, China.

 RIA has a maximum enrolment of 78 children and maintains small class sizes.
 Founded in 2008, we are a family-run school that serves the local expatriate community.
 Our reputation is that of a happy, welcoming, flexible school that makes excellent progress with the children in our care.
 We are very popular with local parents and we have a waiting list for admission.
 Shenzhen is a large, modern coastal city that borders Hong Kong and has excellent links to all of SE Asia.

 RIA is looking for an enthusiastic, qualified Primary School teacher.
 Class sizes are a maximum of 9 or 10 expatriate children of mixed ability and possibly of mixed age.
 Our school commitment is to a personalised style of education so differentiation within lessons is essential.
 You should be able to teach a range of subjects, have strong classroom management strategies and be creative and organised.

 Our core curriculum is based on the National Curriculum of England and Wales (2014), but teachers are encouraged to adapt their teaching according to the needs, interests and abilities of the children in their care.